-Jac Lewis graduated from the Pennsylvania Museum and School of Industrial Art (now The University of the Arts) as a prize winning Fine Arts student in the class of 1935.
+Jac Lewis earned his diploma in costume design and fashion illustration from the Pennsylvania Museum and School of Industrial Art (now The University of the Arts) in 1935.
 Upon his arrival in New York City in 1936, he launched his career as a costume and a fashion designer.
-Jac Lewis' reputation as a talented costume designer grew quickly.
+Lewis' reputation as a talented costume designer grew quickly.

 Throughout the late 1930's and 1940's he designed many of the extravagant New York nightclub shows at the Copacabana, Latin Quarter, Havana Madrid, Ubangi CLub, the elegant Iridium Room of the St. Regis Hotel, and the Versailles.
 In addition to creating costumes for theater, opera, and operettas, Jac Lewis also designed gowns and dresses for celebrated perfomers, including Doris Day, Kay Starr, and Vera-Ellen.
 He also maintained a private clientele with his original couture evening dresses and daytime clothing.